svarlamov/goyhfin/README.md

 # GoLang Yahoo Finance API (goyhfin)
-Simple API for fetching historical (15 minute delayed) financial (stocks, currencies, etc.) quote data.
+Simple API for fetching historical financial (stocks, currencies, etc.) data from Yahoo Finance.
 This can also be extended to fetch more technical indicators or fundamentals from the same endpoint.
 ###Setup
 `go get github.com/svarlamov/goyhfin`
-100% GoLang, so functions on any GoLang-compatible operating system
+<br>This library is written in 100% GoLang, so it will work on any GoLang-compatible operating system
 ###Usage Example
 main.go
 ```go